-Philip Johnston brings a varied background to the role of Senior Tutor.
-He has studied Mathematics, Economics and Theology, has taught Old Testament Studies in Belfast, St Andrews and Oxford, and now teaches in the Cambridge Faculty of Divinity.
-His doctoral research looked at death in the ancient Near East, and he has published material on this and other biblical topics.
-He has also lived and worked in Ireland, francophone Europe and East Asia, so is well placed to relate to the richly diverse student community at Hughes Hall.
+He studied Mathematics, Economics and Theology, taught Old Testament Studies in Belfast, St Andrews and Oxford, and in the Cambridge Faculty of Divinity.
+His doctoral research looked at death in the ancient Near East, and he’s published material on this and other biblical topics.

 Co-editor, Marriage, Family and Relationships: Biblical, doctrinal and contemporary perspectives (London: Apollos, 2017)